nwisbeta/github.io/pages/app_design/messaging.md

 ## Pop Up
 Present pop up messages with heading and body text.
 See [Pop Ups](/popups.html).
-Depending on the action available, pop ups must contain one or two action buttons, which must use the following terms (in the order shown):
+Depending on the action available, pop ups must contain one or two action buttons, which must use the following terms in the order shown:

 * No and Yes
 * Cancel and OK